johnthotekat/weathersimulator/README.md

 ```

 ## Usage
-The assembled JAR can be run anywhere having a JVM providing it's required libraries on the class path.
+The assembled JAR can be run anywhere having a JDK 7+ providing it's required libraries on the class path.

 Configure the below parameters in the application.properties